 \subsection{Procedure}

-\paragraph{Tutorial.} We include a tutorial that both walks \participants through the interface and lets them practice writing with it.
-Depending on the condition, \participants are shown either one or two tutorial examples (see \autoref{fig:tutorial}).
-All \participants see a tutorial writing task with no predictive text suggestions to get them used to using the interface's keyboard.
+\paragraph{Tutorial.} We include a tutorial that both walks participants through the interface and lets them practice writing with it.
+Depending on the condition, participants are shown either one or two tutorial examples (See \autoref{fig:tutorial}).
+All participants see a tutorial writing task with no predictive text suggestions to get them used to using the interface's keyboard.
 Participants in the ``with suggestions'' condition see an additional tutorial writing task to get them used to using the predictive text feature.

-\paragraph{Task.} After finishing the tutorials, \participants are asked to complete seven writing tasks (see \autoref{fig:interface}) the participant is given the starting words of a story and are asked to complete it.
+\paragraph{Task.} After finishing the tutorials, participants are asked to complete seven writing tasks (See \autoref{fig:interface}) in which the participant is given the opening words of a story and are asked to complete it.
 Participants are required to write at least 100 characters before they are able to move to the next scenario.
-We record an interaction trace of user behavior throughout each writing task.
-This includes every suggestion that is accepted or rejected by the user, every word they type or delete, and the amount of time taken on each of these actions.
+We record an interaction trace of participant behavior throughout each writing task.
+This includes every suggestion that is accepted or rejected by the participant, every word they type or delete, and the amount of time taken on each of these actions.
 For our purposes, a writing action ends at a space character.

 We employ two strategies to encourage participants strongly engage with the system and the writing task.
-First, we explain in the task instructions that \participants' usage of the predictive text is being monitored throughout the study and that their compensation may be affected if they exclusively and very quickly accept suggestions (in the end, all \participants were compensated at the full rate).
-After the first scenario, if any, in which a \participant writes more than $90\%$ of the \tokens in the story via predictive suggestions, we include a warning screen reminding them not to over-use the suggestions. $28.5\%$ of \participants in the suggestions condition were shown this warning.
+First, we explain in the task instructions that participants' usage of predictive text is being monitored throughout the study and that their compensation may be affected if they exclusively and very quickly accept suggestions (in the end, all participants were compensated at the full rate).
+After the first scenario, if any, in which a participant writes more than $90\%$ of the \tokens in the story via predictive suggestions, we include a warning screen reminding them not to overuse the suggestions. $28.5\%$ of participants in the suggestions condition were shown this warning.
 Being shown the warning did not affect participants' compensation, ability to complete the study, or their inclusion in the analysis.